ronilpatel/github-api/README.md

 in sample_input.py file along with other parameters.

 Steps to run the code:
-1. install packages from requirements.txt
+1. Install packages from requirements.txt
 2. Run all the tests using : python -m unittest
 3. Make sure that all the tests are passing.
 4. Run main.py: python main.py